 Mariner 3 & 4

-The next to Mariner probes were Mars flyby missions.
+The next two Mariner probes were Mars flyby missions.
 Mariner 3 launched on November 5, 1964 but was lost when the Atlas-Agena D's nose fairing protecting the probe failed to jettison during ascent.
 Still reaching space, it is now predicted to be in orbit around the sun.
 Its sister ship Mariner 4 launched to Mars three weeks later on November 28.
-After cruising for 228 days, the probe took the first up-close pictures of Mars and passed the planet at a distance of (9,846 km) on July 14, 1965, successfully performing the first flyby.
+After cruising for 228 days, the probe took the first up-close pictures of Mars and passed the planet at a distance of 6,118 miles (9,846 km) on July 14, 1965, successfully performing the first flyby.
 It was also the first Mariner spacecraft with a camera and digital tape recorder.
 During this time, it took 22 pictures covering about 1% of the Red Planet's surface.
 This was the first time the barren and inhospitable rust-colored desert was seen by man.
 A "real-time data translator" machine converted the digital images taken by the spacecraft into numbers printed on strips of paper.
 Too anxious to wait for the pictures to be processed, employees at JPL took the strips of paper and attached them up side-by-side to a display panel.
 They then proceeded to hand-color every segment of the picture: Each number represented a different color, similar to a paint-by-numbers picture.
 After revealing the projected colors of the Martian surface, they framed their masterpiece and presented it to JPL director William H. Pickering.

-The first "color image" of Mars's surface
+The first "color image" of Mars's surface (NASA)

 After it passed Mars, Mariner 4, which was originally given a lifespan on eight months, orbited the sun for another three years before losing contact with the ground on December 20, 1967.
 During these three years, the probe studied solar wind.
 Communications were finally lost as a result of micrometeorite orbital debris bombardment.
 Like its sister ship, Mariner 4 is now in heliocentric orbit.